 Careers and Training

 The Neurobehavioral Research Laboratory and Clinic provides career development and training for students at all levels.
-Many of our former trainee's have gone on to successful post-secondary education programs and continue thier careers in human health research or healthcare.
+Many of our former trainee's have gone on to successful post-secondary education programs and continue their careers in human health research or healthcare.

 The NRLC provides a fertile ground for career development because of the diversity of patient populations and research tools students are exposed to and because of our strong interest in mentorship.
 The following is a description of opportunities that are available.